 - PRS fee collection scheme – taking the hassle out royalty payments

-- Online factsheets, case studies and advice on over 60 topics, from setting up as a charity to getting started with social media
+- Online resources, case studies and guidance on over 100 topics, from setting up as a charity to getting started with social media

-- Find funding and save money with online tools including a funding finder, exlclusive discounts, programme notes database and a sheet music loans service
+- Find funding and save money with online tools including a funding finder, exclusive discounts, programme notes database and a sheet music loans service

 - Get seen with free listings: make sure your group is visible - get seen by potential members in our 'find a group' tool, list your events in our concert diary and advertise your group's vacancies